How to Practice Jazz Scales on Violin, Viola and Cello

 Don’t start on the root this time.
 Find the lowest note in the scale on your instrument and go to the highest note on the scale in first position.

-For example, if you’re a violinist, you’d start on open G for D melodic minor.
-Then you’d play all the way to 4th finger B on the E string, and then back down.
-That’s extended range.
-Every possible note in at least 1 position.
+For example, you’d start on open G for D melodic minor if you’re a violinist.
+Then you’d play all the way to 4th finger B on the E string and then back down.
+That’s extended range—every possible note in at least 1 position.

 3) Start the Scale on Different Notes

 In other words, start each scale repetition on a scale tone.
-For example, the first time through, you might play D melodic minor starting on your lowest possible note (open G for violins).
-The next time though, you might start on 1st finger A on the G string.
+For example, you might play D melodic minor the first time by starting on your lowest possible note (open G for violins).
+The next time, you might start on 1st finger A on the G string.
 The next time, you might go up another step and start on second finger B on the G string.
 And so forth.

-The key is feel comfortable playing the scale starting on any and every scale tone.
+The key is to to feel comfortable playing the scale starting on every scale tone.

 Essentially, you’re playing all the modes of 1 scale.